-Economics is a social science that makes use of scientific methods to explain how elements in an economy own, use and exchange the scarce resources and benefit from them.
+Economics is a social science that uses scientific methods to explain how elements in an economy own, use and exchange the scarce resources and benefit from them.
 Economists make use of actual data, develop and test theories and apply them to explain the behavior of economic participants.

 Economists start by making simplistic assumptions.
-They may create a small real-world example consisting of just two markets or countries, and just one or two products.
-Then gradually they develop numerous models on the basis of their simple assumptions.
+They may create a small real-world example consisting of just two markets or countries and just one or two products.
+Then gradually, they develop numerous models on the basis of their simple assumptions.
 They collect more and more data, analyze them and test them on the models to check their application.
 And then incorporates the complexity of the situation.
-Thereafter, they use a number of equations and diagrams to elaborate and analyse those data and details.
-And finally they draws conclusios in such a manner that helps us to understand complex issues in a simplistic manner.
+After that, they use a number of equations and diagrams to elaborate and analyze those data and details.
+And finally, they draw conclusions in such a manner that helps us to understand complex issues in a simplistic manner.

 But we need to keep in mind that all the data in the economy depends upon the social behavior of its participants.
 Unlike natural science, this behavior of human participants is dynamic in nature and keeps changing from time to time.
 Hence economists tend to use historical events as the basis for their assumptions and theories.